parisba/heyparis/content/about/index.md

 ### Invite me to speak

 You can email me at _paris AT paris.id.au_ to invite me to speak at your event.
 I'm happy to talk about a wide range of topics, from game development to creative technology, education, and more.
+You can find bios and photos for me [here](/books-and-events/events/#speaker-information).

 ![](/images/Paris_Headshot_2024.jpg)